Note 1. Summary of Significant Accounting Policies

 Retirement Plans: Civil Service employees participate in either the Civil Service Retirement System (CSRS) or the Federal Employees Retirement System (FERS).
 Members of the Foreign Service participate in either the Foreign Service Retirement and Disability System (FSRDS) or the Foreign Service Pension System (FSPS).

 Employees covered under CSRS contribute 7 percent of their salary; the Department contributes 7 percent.
 Employees covered under CSRS also contribute 1.45 percent of their salary to Medicare insurance; the Department makes a matching contribution.
 On January 1, 1987, FERS went into effect pursuant to Public Law No. 99-335.
 Most employees hired after December 31, 1983, are automatically covered by FERS and Social Security.
 Employees hired prior to January 1, 1984, were allowed to join FERS or remain in CSRS.
-Employees participating in FERS contribute 0.8 percent of their salary, with the Department making contributions of 11.2 percent.
+Employees participating in FERS contribute 0.8 percent or 3.1 percent (depending on date of hire) of their salary, with the Department making contributions of 13.7 percent or 11.9 percent.
 FERS employees also contribute 6.2 percent to Social Security and 1.45 percent to Medicare insurance.
 The Department makes matching contributions to both.
 A primary feature of FERS is that it offers a Thrift Savings Plan (TSP) into which the Department automatically contributes 1 percent of pay and matches employee contributions up to an additional 4 percent.

 Foreign Service employees hired prior to January 1, 1984 participate in FSRDS, with certain exceptions.
 FSPS was established pursuant to Section 415 of Public Law No. 99-335, which became effective June 6, 1986.
 Foreign Service employees hired after December 31, 1983 participate in FSPS with certain exceptions.
 FSRDS employees contribute 7.25 percent of their salary; the Department contributes 7.25 percent.
 FSPS employees contribute 1.35 percent of their salary; the Department contributes 20.22 percent.
 FSRDS and FSPS employees contribute 1.45 percent of their salary to Medicare; the Department matches their contribution.
 FSPS employees also contribute 6.2 percent to Social Security; the Department makes a matching contribution.
 Similar to FERS, FSPS also offers the TSP.